MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 At the end of the day (at midnight), these logs are rotated automatically by the components, and the old log gets a date suffix.
-The directory in which the logs are stored can be overridden by the **log** option, the number of rotated logs to keep are set by the **logrotate** parameter.
+The directory in which the logs are stored can be overridden by the **log** option, the number of rotated logs to keep are set by the **logRotate** parameter.
 The oldest log file is deleted when the maximum number of logs has been reach and this continues for each rotation.
 An interval takes a duration of the interval and it may takes a time unit suffix, such as 'd\|D' for days, 'h\|H' for hours,